IMRCLab/pololu-rs/docs/quickstart.md

 <div style="height:4px; background:#1e90ff; margin:32px 0;"></div>

 - Prepare the Robot:
-    - Prepare the [nrf-Dongle]() and write down the dongle adress <!-- what is the current workflow here?, where should I take the adress from ??? -->
+    - Prepare the [nrf-Dongle]() and write down the dongle address <!-- what is the current workflow here?, where should I take the address from ??? -->
     - Connect the [Raspberry-Debug-Probe](debugging.md) and a USB-C cable to the robot
     - Flash the firmware using the following command (if you want to read on how the flashing works, read [here](build.md)):